This page serves as a tribute to volunteers who gave their time to the library.

 Ashley Dietrich had been a volunteer in the children’s library since 2001 when she passed away on September 13, 2009.
 Ashley had a smile on her face every moment she was in the library.
 She enjoyed watching the children’s excitement when they would see all of the books, puppets and DVDs they could borrow to take home.
 She loved reading children’s books and her favorites were Good Night Moon, Make Room for Ducklings, and Charlotte’s Web.
 Volunteering in the children’s library was a natural fit for Ashley.

-The 2013 Summer Reading Celebration was made possible by a memorial donation in celebration of Ashley's life.
+Many Summer Reading Celebrations have been made possible by a memorial donation in celebration of Ashley's life.

 Kay was a staff member of the West Shore Library where she worked at the circulation desk.
 She could often be seen marching in the Memorial Day Parade as part of the Book Cart Drill Team.
 Once Kay retired, she continued to support the library by volunteering.
 She overcame the challenge of learning the computer in order to check in materials and help the library.
 Kay was known to have a contagious smile and a lively disposition.
 Volunteers, staff and patrons were always delighted when Kay would tell a story or share a memory.
 Kay Wolf passed away on July 23, 2012.
 She will be missed.